The baseline research of the center consists of three major components, each further described below:

 To see other resources for people of faith to engage in climate action, try our Faith and Climate Resources page.

 In an effort to promote and research best practices and innovative solutions for climate change adaptation and mitigation efforts, the Center supports the work of faculty and staff members at its Core Partner institutions.
 The work that the Center supports is diverse, ranging from sociological survey to discussions of ethics in the Mennonite tradition.
-Find out more about the projects the Center is currently supporting here.
+Find out more about the most recent project the Center has been supporting here.